 To be able to convey your message effectively, it’s necessary to speak directly to your potential customers.
-Without a well-defined market or audience, your message becomes too broad and you lose the opportunity to establish a personal connection.
+Without a well-defined target market or audience, your message becomes too broad and you lose the opportunity to establish a personal connection.
 This personal connection is key for them to be convinced by your message and eventually take action.

 A target market is a particular group of people at which a product or service is aimed, while a target audience refers to a narrower segment of that market.
 This distinction is essential because there are instances where a particular campaign is not targeted toward everyone in the target market, but the product or service stays relevant to their needs.